voltrb/docs/en/docs/volt_helpers.md

 ## Logging

 Volt provides a helper for logging.
-Calling ```Volt.logger``` returns an instance of the ruby logger.
+Calling ```Volt.logger``` will return an instance of the Ruby logger.
 See [here](http://www.ruby-doc.org/stdlib-2.1.3/libdoc/logger/rdoc/Logger.html) for more.

+An example:

 ```ruby
 Volt.logger.info("Some info...")
 ```

-You can change the logger with:
+You can change the logger like this:

 ```ruby
 Volt.logger = Logger.new